Current Affairs-Topics

 • Political misuse: Opposition fears the Bill could be used to target political rivals.

-• Threat to federalism and democracy: Leaders like Mamata Banerjee warned it may lead to authoritarian control.
+• Threat to federalism and democracy: Leaders like Mamata Banerjee warned that it may lead to authoritarian control.

 • Separation of powers undermined: AIMIM’s Asaduddin Owaisi stated the Bill risks making the executive act as judge and executioner.